 The Little Brown Dog of Battersea

 Back when vivisection was just starting in England, there were riots after animal welfare campaigners were outraged at an illegal vivisection (they say conscious and struggling) in front of medical students, the dog was then killed.
 A statue was put up in memory, but some of students vandalised it and went on protest marches.

-The council melted down the statue, despite 20,000 people protesting.
-Recently, a new statue has been erected in Battersea Park, in memory of the little brown dog.
+The council melted the statue, despite 20,000 people protesting.
+A new statue is now in Battersea Park, in memory of the little brown dog.
 With his soul now at peace, say hello if you’re passing.

 Other Ways to Help Humane Research

 - Buy your soap, shampoo, skin oils and matcha tea from Purechimp, which donates 5% sales to help rescue apes from vivisection labs.

 - Refuse to buy Christmas cards and other items from ‘charity shops’ that use your money to suffocate sheep and their ewes in plastic bags, then call it ‘science’ to help your relatives heal from disease.
 Buy your cards from locally-owned charities, and donate to one of the above charities to fund cures.